The contour gauge in use: telling untold: The contour gauge conception

 It states that the gauge function can be completely fix (in the H-system, see Eqn.~(\ref{Amp-1})) or the unphysical gluons can be eliminated (in the L-system, see Eqn.~(\ref{FI-L-1})) if we demand the path dependent functional (Wilson path functional) to be equal to unity, {\it i.e.}

 where the path $P(x_0,x)$ between the points $x_0$ and $x$ is fixed.
 The axial (light-cone) gauge, $A^+=0$, is a particular case of the non-local contour gauge determined by Eqn.~(\ref{CG-1}) provided the fixed path is given by the straightforward line connecting $\pm\infty$ with $x$.
-By construction, the contour gauge does not possess the residual gauge freedom in the finite space and gives, from the technical point of view, the simplest way to fix totally the gauge function.
+By construction, the contour gauge does not possess the residual gauge freedom in the finite space, {\it i.e.} in what follows the boundary gluon configurations have assumed to be equal to zero (see \cite{Anikin:2021oht} where it is shown that the possible residual gauge can be located at the corresponding boundary).
+It also gives, from the technical point of view, the simplest way to fix the gauge function completely.

-The contour gauge conception is closely related to the path group formalism \cite{Mensky:2012iy} and can be traced from the Mandelstam approach \cite{Mandelstam:1962mi}.
+The contour gauge conception is closely related to the path group formalism \cite{Mensky:2012iy,Mensky-book} and can be traced from the Mandelstam approach \cite{Mandelstam:1962mi}.
 The geometrical interpretation of gluon fields as a connection on the principle fiber bundle ${\cal P}({\cal X}, \pi \,|\, G)$ is the underlying basis for the use of non-local gauges.
-In this connection, let us define two directions: one direction is determined in the base ${\cal X}$ and is the tangent vector of a curve going through the point $x\in {\cal X}$; the other direction is defined in the fiber and can be uniquely determined as the tangent subspace related to the parallel transport \cite{Mensky:2012iy}.
-These two directions allow to introduce the horizontal vector defined as
+In this connection, let us define two directions: one direction is determined in the base ${\cal X}$ as the tangent vector of a curve going through the point $x\in {\cal X}$; the other direction is defined in the fiber and can be uniquely determined as the tangent subspace related to the parallel transport \cite{Mensky:2012iy,Mensky-book}.
+These two directions allow us to introduce the horizontal vector defined as

-where $D^a$ denotes the corresponding shift generator along the group fiber written in the differential form and, together with the vector coefficients (connection of the principle fiber bundle) $A^a_\mu(x)$, defines the algebraic vertical (tangent) vector field on the fiber \cite{Mensky:2012iy}.
+where $D^a$ denotes the corresponding shift generator along the group fiber written in the differential form and, together with the vector coefficients (connection of the principle fiber bundle) $A^a_\mu(x)$, defines the algebraic vertical (tangent) vector field on the fiber \cite{Mensky:2012iy,Mensky-book}.
 The horizontal vector $H_\mu$ is invariant under the structure group $G$ acting on the given representation of the fiber by construction.

 In ${\cal P}({\cal X}, \pi \,|\, G)$, the functional ${\bf g}(x | A)$ of Eqn.~(\ref{CG-1}) is a solution of the parallel transport equation given by